-There are many areas in the school that deal with this very important topic and our teachers have experiance and education in working with bi-lingual children: circle time, show and tell, story/discussion time, singing, etc. Thus, hand in hand with confidence, happiness and a sense of ones self, helps language to grow, only positive reinforcement, not correction, is used by our teachers.
+There are many areas in the school that deal with this very important topic and our teachers have experiance and education in working with bi-lingual children: circle time, show and tell, story/discussion time, singing, etc. go hand in hand with confidence, happiness and a sense of ones self.
+Thus helping language to grow, only positive reinforcement, not correction, is used by our teachers.

-A child’s language development is of primary importance and a second or third language being introduced can only be done successfully if a child mother tongue is allowed to develop side by side with the second or third language.
+A child’s language development is important and a second or third language being introduced can only be done successfully if a child mother/ first language is allowed to develop side by side with the second or third language.
 However there is now evidence that language aquisition is more fluid than first thought and can change with time and place.
 We assess childrens languge development regularily and any concerns will be dicussed with the parents as part of our ongoing assesment process.

 The fact that so many of our children come from families with two or three languages makes it very important that this is seen as a positive thing, including the cultural differences and maybe physical as well.
 The common language for everyone in this school is English and the children learn it as they do every other aspect in the school, through active participation, freedom of choice and a joy of communicating with their peers and teachers.

-Children whose parents are both Finnish speaking and who attend our programme full time will be given Finnish culture sessions once a week.
-During these sessions they will speak Finnish and explore Finnish culture and history through songs, music and dance, and art and craft.
-This is due to the growing concern over the language development of Finnish children, especially those that go on to an English speaking primary school to gain their full education in English.
+Children whose parents are both Finnish/Swedish speaking and who attend our programme full time will be given Finnish culture sessions once a week.
+During these sessions they will speak Finnish/Swedish and explore Finnish culture and history through songs, music and dance, and art and craft.
+This is due to the growing concern over the language development of Finnish/Swedish speaking children, especially those that go on to an English speaking primary school to gain their full education in English.